 Guatemala City, Guatemala (Approx $30/day)

 Guatemala City is an underrated hub for reaching Antigua, Lake Atitlán, and Mayan ruins.
 Local buses and lodges are incredibly cheap.
 Street food is flavorful and safe.
-The quetzal is stable, and shopping in local markets is a fun, low-cost activity.
-Central America offers many inexpensive places to travel, and Guatemala City leads the pack.

 Tip: Travel via ‘chicken buses’ for ultra-budget travel between towns.